Soviet S-class submarine

-The S-class or Srednyaya (Средняя, "medium") submarines were part of the Soviet Navy's underwater fleet during World War II.
+The S class, also known as Srednyaya (Средняя, "medium"), was a class of medium submarines that were built between 1934 and 1948 for the Soviet Navy.
+A total of 55 S-class submarines were constructed at various shipyards in the Soviet Union.
+However, only 40 were completed.
+They were designed for oceanic operations in the Pacific and Arctic.

 Unofficially nicknamed Stalinets (Сталинец, "follower of Stalin"; not to be confused with the submarine L-class L-2 Stalinets of 1931), boats of this class were the most successful and achieved the most significant victories among all Soviet submarines.
 They sank of merchant shipping and seven warships, which accounts for about one-third of all tonnage sunk by Soviet submarines during the war.

 Project history

 The history of the S class represents a turn in warship development.
 It was a result of international collaboration between Soviet and German engineers that resulted in two different (but nevertheless related) classes of submarines often pitted against each other in the war.

 In the early 1930s the Soviet government started a massive program of general rearmament, including naval expansion.
 Submarines were one key point of this program, but existing types were unsatisfactory.
 The new was satisfactory, but it was designed for shallow Baltic Sea service and lacked true ocean-going capabilities.
 The larger boats of the Soviet Navy were quickly becoming obsolete.